zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 1. Limiting number of login attempts within a set time period This becomes a vital protection in the event an attacker's range of potential guesses is very low, if for example they already know a portion of the user's password.

-2. Notifying users of login attempts, particularly emphasising those that failed and are from new devices or locations.
+2. Notifying users of login attempts, particularly emphasizing those that failed and are from new devices or locations.

 3. Ensuring a minimum degree of password complexity.
-This should avoid enforcing overly complex passwords that are impossible to memorize, that are often stored unsecurely by the user, becoming vulnerable to exposure.
+This should avoid enforcing overly complex passwords that are impossible to memorize, that are often stored insecurely by the user, becoming vulnerable to exposure.
 However, modern password manager applications are invaluable tools that both allow password complexity and minimizing exposure risk.

 4. Enforcing HTTPS and maintaining certificate validity.